ericsonga/APCSAReview/_sources/Unit10-Recursion/topic-10-2-recursive-search-sort.rst

 .. shortanswer:: recursiveCallQ

-    Given a recursive binary search method with the method signature "boolean binarySearch(int[] array, int target, int startIndex, int endIndex)", what recursive method call would search the array from index 0 to the middle index?
+    Given a recursive binary search method with the method signature "boolean binarySearch(int[] array, int startIndex, int endIndex, int target)", what recursive method call would search the array from index 0 to the middle index?

 Here is the Java code for a recursive binary search: